kirandash/django-fullstack/rental_project/readme.md

 1. Add `list_filter` in videos/admin.py file.
 2. Check the filter at http://127.0.0.1:8000/admin/videos/movie/
 3. Note: it doesn't make sense to add all fields in list_filter.
 As it will increase the number of categories.
 Better to add categorical fields ex: genre.

+### 2.7 Adding Fields to list view
+**Theory**
+1. By default, on the list view: we can only see one field of our models in the list view on the admin.
+2. We can add in more fields to view and order by.

+**Code**
+1. videos/admin.py file - add fields to `list_display`.
+2. Note: the order on admin will be the order of fields in array
+3. Note: on admin, clicking the column name we can sort the items as well.